isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 "I’ve been telling Yui since she was six years old, ‘Look, this is a secret, but the real father of Ryo and Yui is in Tokyo.’"

-"I’m sorry, the whole reason is that I tried to do what was beyond my power.
+"I’m sorry, the whole reason was that I tried to do what was beyond my power.
 I underestimated society.
 As a result, I crushed you both.
 I have no word to answer whether I tried my best.
 It may sound like my self-justification, but there was no other way to get you out of a certain situation.
 Above all, it was necessary for your mother to feel comfortable as a woman."

-"In your opinion, children have no choice in their family names."
+"In your opinion, children have no choice even in their family names."

 "..."

-"It was in my mind never to say this in public...
+"I never wanted to say this in public...
 But I was lonely for a long time..."

 "..."